Here we will answer some of the more commonly asked questions and you can also find a lot more information elsewhere on our website.

 What is the Boleskine House Foundation and what does it do?

-The Boleskine House Foundation is a not-for-profit group whose primary goal is to restore the Boleskine House estate (i.e. house and gardens) to its historical integrity.
+The Boleskine House Foundation SCIO is a Scottish Registered charity with registration number SC049568.
+The primary goal of the charity is to restore the Boleskine House estate (i.e. house and gardens) to its historical integrity.
 Our goals and aims are described in more detail under the “Mission and Vision” section of our website.

 Is the Boleskine House Foundation affiliated with any other organisations?